doctore/Spring6Microservices/README.md

 * `client_id=Spring6Microservices` the client's identifier added in [security.oauth2_registered_client](https://github.com/doctore/Spring6Microservices/blob/main/sql/changelog/V3__oauth2_registered_client_table.sql).
 * `redirect_uri=http://localhost:8181/security/oauth/authorized` specifies the URI to which the authorization server will redirect after a successful authentication.
 This URI must be one of those previously configured for the current client.
 * `grant_type=authorization_code` shows which flow the client uses to request the access token.
-* `code=...` the value of the authorization code the authorization server provided to the client (returned by the previous request).
+* `code=...` the value of the authorization code the authorization server provided to the client (returned as `code` query parameter in the previous request).
 * `code_verifier=123456` the verifier based on which the challenge that the client sent at authorization was created (`code_challenge` & `code_challenge_method` parameters).
 <br><br>